ess-dmsc-dram/documents/meeting_notes/February_2018/Agenda.md

 - Should make effort to understand Imaging requirements from Robin.
 ODIN should be a challenge.
 - Are the errors going to be sqrt of counts?
 - Imaging requirements (see Agenda) is already part of the discussion about normalising to monitors at the ESS.
+- Thomas Delay changing any official milestones till after the instrument teams publish their plans.

+## Retrospective

+Agreed points:

+### Continue

+* More paired development.
+Pointed out that this would particularly be the case at the start of new work.
+Furture examples might be the induction of Dan Nixon.
+Though this has already been done in the past.
+* More time testing and reviewing for collaboration.
+At least some people felt that they were not keeping up to date with the general Mantid progress at other facilities.
+* Short daily meeting.
+Though Anton pointed out that he quite liked the fact that these extend when needed so that the distributed team can talk about technical challenges.

+### Start

+1. Use the sprint/kanban boards to inform daily meeting.
+Try to keep up to date.
+1. Longer term estimates.
+All agree that estimation is important and should be done properly.
+Owen Arnold will follow up.
+Longer term planning much harder because implicitly tied to unknowns such as facility and instrument schedules.
+1. Have more user meetings.
+    * Create 1:1 sessions at IKON or in Lund with instruemnt teams
+    * Form a good agenda of what information we want to elicit
+    * Owen and Lamar to take more involvement going forward
+    * Owen suggested generating quality requirements for each instrument that we can use on a repeated (yearly) cycle of updates
+1. Generall call for more face-to-face time.
+    * More time at DMSC/ESS from in-kind team
+    * Team finds brainstorming useful
+    * More informal catchups/coffee at ISIS and ESS
+1. Split responsiblitites for going to meetings, but ensure that group consensus is represented and that key points make their way back to the whole group.

+### Stop

+1. Simon Heybrock raised: Sprints vs Kanban/backlog grooming "Short-term estimates and chunking into sprints does not look useful given our long-term project timescale".
+Owen Arnold disagrees with this last (quoted) point.
+We have agreed we will continue with 1 or 2 sprints and see what the concencus is about the usefulness.